 My coaching supervision path was influenced by my years as an executive coach and coach educator.

-I facilitate coaching knowledge and skill development for professionals at Columbia University’s Executive Coaching Certification program.
+I facilitate coaching knowledge and skill development programs for professionals at Columbia University’s Executive Coaching Certification program.
 Business experience includes global CHRO, Business Partner and talent development roles in financial services, start-ups, M&A, LBO, investment banking, securities, media, data, and technology.

 In this safe, no-judgement, learning zone, I support you as you reflect on your coaching conversations, explore experiences, focus on your client relationships, and consider new ways to enrich you, your clients and the systems in which they live.